 There are lots of opportunities to get plugged into the wider life of St Aidan’s.
 Pastoral care is the ministry of caring and giving provided by pastors and other parish leaders to members of the congregation with a focus on healing, reconciling, guiding and sustaining.
 Listed below are some of the ways our team provides pastoral care.

 “I was sick and you looked after me” (Matthew 25:36)

 An important part of pastoral care at St Aidan’s is home visiting.
 This is done both by staff and a small team of parishioners.
-Sometimes this is to serve communion, other times it is to offer a listening ear to a valued friend and usually, it involves a cup of tea!
-If you would like to receive home communion or would value a visit – or you would like to be part of the team which offers this very important parish ministry, please contact us.
+Sometimes this is to serve communion, other times it is to offer a listening ear to a valued friend, and usually, it involves a cup of tea!
+If you would like to receive home communion or would value a visit – or you would like to be part of the team that offers this very important parish ministry, please contact us.

 The purpose of our Prayer Circle is to offer pastoral care through prayer support for specific needs.